smherwig/phoenix-librpc/README.md

 SGX
 ---

-Make sure that `bench/rpcbenchserver.conf` and `bench/rpcbenchclient.conf` both have the directive `THREADS 1`.
+Ensure that `bench/rpcbenchserver.conf` and `bench/rpcbenchclient.conf` both
+have the directive `THREADS 1`.